-- -After the Follow-Up Examination is concluded, the Panel of Commissioners will perform its deliberation to make a Decision within the maximum period of 30 (thirty) days. - -After 30 (thirty) days, the Decision will be read out in public and the Reported Parties must decide whether to submit their appeal to the District Court or to accept the Decision within the maximum period of 14 (fourteen) days after the Reported Parties receive the Copy of Decision or after the Decision is published in ICC's website.
+- After the Follow-Up Examination is concluded, the Panel of Commissioners will perform its deliberation to make a Decision within the maximum period of 30 (thirty) days. - After 30 (thirty) days, the Decision will be read out in public and the Reported Party shall implement the Commission Decision and submit an implementation report to the

+Commission within the maximum period of 30 (thirty) days after the Reported Parties receive the Copy of Decision or after the Decision is published in ICC's website.